dotnet/AspNetCore.Docs/aspnet/signalr/overview/getting-started/tutorial-high-frequency-realtime-with-signalr.md

 # Tutorial: Create high-frequency real-time app with SignalR 2

 This tutorial shows how to create a web application that uses ASP.NET SignalR 2 to provide high-frequency messaging functionality.
-In this case, "high-frequency messaging" means updates that are sent at a fixed rate.
+In this case, "high-frequency messaging" means the server sends updates at a fixed rate.
 We'll be sending up to 10 messages a second.

 The application you'll create will display a shape that users can drag.
-The position of the shape in all connected browsers will then be updated to match the position of the dragged shape using timed updates.
+The server will update the position of the shape in all connected browsers to match the position of the dragged shape using timed updates.

 Concepts introduced in this tutorial have applications in real-time gaming and other simulation applications.